 My sourdough pancakes are free of eggs, so if you’re looking for an eggless pancake recipe, you’ve just found your new favorite!
-In fact, these are vegan sourdough pancakes, free of any milk, buttermilk or butter.
+In fact, these are vegan sourdough pancakes, free of any milk, buttermilk, or butter.

 If you still don’t have a sourdough starter and are looking to start your own, I have all the tips you need along with a step by step and huge FAQ in my sourdough starter guide.

-- You can substitute oil for butter, melted (it won’t be vegan);
+- You can substitute oil for melted butter (it won’t be vegan);

-Not a lot of secrets or tips for this recipe.
-You’ll start by mixing all the dry ingredients in one bowl and the wet ingredients in another.
+Step 01.
+Start by mixing all the dry ingredients in one bowl and the wet ingredients in another.
 Mix both of them together and stir only until there are no dry spots remaining.
-Don’t overmix here, or they won’t be soft.
+Don’t overmix, or they won’t be soft.

+Step 02.
 For frying, heat any frying pan you have and spray it with cooking oil to prevent the pancakes from sticking to the bottom.
 If you have a nonstick pan, you may omit the cooking spray/oil.

 About the batter

 If you prefer a more pourable batter, you can increase the amount of oat milk to ⅔ cup instead of ½ cup.
-Just don’t use more than ¾ cup of milk or your pancakes won’t be as tall and fluffy.
+Just don’t use more than ¾ cup of milk, or your pancakes won’t be as tall and fluffy.
 The more milk you add, the less tall your pancakes will be.

-They usually never last for more than one day in this house, but if you need to know, they’re good for about 2 to 3 days if kept in an airtight container after cooled.
+They usually never last for more than one day in this house, but if you need to know, they’re good for about 2 to 3 days if kept in an airtight container after cooling.

 Can my sourdough pancakes be frozen?

-To freeze pancakes, you can either use parchment paper to separate each one so they don’t stick together, or freeze them individually on a baking sheet for 30 minutes to 1 hour before packing them all together.
+To freeze pancakes, you can either use parchment paper to separate each one so they don’t stick together or freeze them individually on a baking sheet for 30 minutes to 1 hour before packing them all together.

 Why are my sourdough pancakes gooey?

-Two things could have happened here: you might have (really) overmixed your batter, or you used a too high temperature to cook your pancakes.
+Two things could have happened here: you might have (really) overmixed your batter, or you used too high temperature to cook your pancakes.

 What to eat with sourdough pancakes?